ethangraham2001/linux/Documentation/dev-tools/kfuzztest.rst

 		// 3.
 (Optional) Add constraints to define preconditions.
 		//    This check ensures 'arg->data' is not NULL.
 If the condition
 		//    is not met, the test exits early.
 This also creates metadata
-		//    to inform the fuzzer
+		//    to inform the fuzzer.
 		KFUZZTEST_EXPECT_NOT_NULL(process_data_inputs, data);

 		// 4.
 (Optional) Add annotations to provide semantic hints.